Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-publish.md

 ![Create Key](/resources/docs/proget-apikey-new.png){height="" width="50%"}

-Then fill in the fields by selecting "Feeds ("Use Certain Feeds)" as the "Feed Type" and selecting the `internal-conda` feed.
+Then fill in the fields by selecting "Feeds (Use Certain Feeds)" as the "Feed Type" and selecting the `internal-conda` feed.
 Then set the API key.
 You can specify any alphanumeric sequence for this, or leave it blank to autogenerate one.

 ![New Key](/resources/docs/proget-conda-apikey-2.png){height="" width="50%"}

-Ensure that the "View/Download" and "Add Packages" boxes are checked, and then select "Save".
+Ensure that the "View/Download" and "Add/Repackage" boxes are checked, and then select "Save".

-## Step 3: Build Your Package
+## Step 3: Build and Publish Your Package

 Next, we will build and publish our packages.
 You can follow the [official Conda documentation](https://docs.conda.io/projects/conda-build/en/latest/user-guide/tutorials/build-pkgs.html) to learn more about creating packages.
 To build your package you will need to have conda-build installed if you haven't already by entering: